CSRI-2024/lemmatizer_gaelic/README.md

-# Scottish Gaelic Lemmatizer
+# Scottish Gaelic Lemmatizer – CSRI Research Project

-This is a custom, rule-based lemmatizer for Scottish Gaelic, developed as part of a collaborative text analysis project with Napier University in Edinburgh.
-The tool is implemented using the [spaCy](https://spacy.io/) NLP framework and is designed to process a cleaned and tokenized Gaelic corpus.

-Because Scottish Gaelic is a low-resource language without an official spaCy model, we use a lightweight custom NLP pipeline (`spacy.blank("xx")`) and integrate:

-- A curated dictionary of **irregular word → lemma** mappings
-- A flexible set of **rule-based suffix stripping functions**
-- spaCy's custom pipeline API for efficient lemmatization
+This project is part of an ongoing collaborative research initiative between the Cornell College Computer Science Department and Napier University in Edinburgh, Scotland.
+The goal is to build tools that enable deeper text analysis for the Scottish Gaelic language — a low-resource language with limited computational tools.

 ---

-## What This Project Does
+## Project Context

-- Loads **tokenized Gaelic words** from a file (e.g. `mock_tokens.txt`)
-- Applies a **custom lemmatizer** that:
-  - Matches irregular forms using `irregular_dict.json`
-  - Applies common suffix-stripping rules (e.g., `"ean" → ""`, `"achan" → "ach"`)
-- Outputs each word and its **lemma** to:
-  - The console
-  - A tab-separated file: `lemmatized_output.txt`
+- **Year 1**: A team of students created a cleaned corpus of Scottish Gaelic text and a tokenizer.
+- **Year 2 (Current)**: Our focus is on developing a rule-based lemmatizer and generating linguistic statistics to support broader Gaelic text analysis.

 ---

+## What This Tool Does

+This lemmatizer reduces inflected Scottish Gaelic word forms to their base forms (**lemmas**) using:

+- A **manually curated irregular dictionary** for unpredictable wordforms (e.g., `chunnaic → faic`)
+- A set of **carefully tested suffix rules** for regular morphological patterns (e.g., `taighean → taigh`)
+- Frequency-guided refinement: all rules and dictionary entries are based on analysis of the most common words in the corpus
+- Output in a simple, editable format for future researchers to reuse or expand

+---

-## Project Structure `
+## Project Structure

-text lemmatizer_gaelic/
+lemmatizer_gaelic/
-├── lemmatizer.py # Main script: spaCy pipeline, suffix rules, and output ├── irregular_dict.json # Dictionary of irregular Gaelic word → lemma mappings
+├── lemmatizer.py # Main lemmatization script using spaCy
-├── mock_tokens.txt # Sample tokenized input (one word per line) ├── lemmatized_output.txt # Output: token → lemma (generated after running script)
+├── irregular_dict.json # Irregular word → lemma mappings
+├── CleanedCorpus.txt # Cleaned and tokenized Gaelic corpus
-├── word_frequency.py # Counting word frequencies
+├── word_frequency.py # Tool to generate word frequency statistics
+├── stopWords.txt # List of Gaelic stop words (excluded from stats) ├── lemmatized_output.txt # Final lemma output (token → lemma)
+├── word_frequencies.txt # Top 100 frequent tokens for refinement
-└── README.md # This documentation
+└── README.md # Project documentation

+---

+##  How It Works

+1. **Word Frequency Analysis**
+   Use `word_frequency.py` to generate a ranked list of tokens (excluding stop words).

+2. **Manual Review & Rule Creation**
+   Identify the most common irregular and regular word patterns.

+3. **Lemmatization Process (`lemmatizer.py`)**
+   - Matches known irregular forms from `irregular_dict.json`
+   - Applies safe suffix rules to common word endings (e.g., `-ean`, `-anan`, `-in`)
+   - Leaves unmatched tokens unchanged

+4. **Output**
+   Results are saved to `lemmatized_output.txt` in the format: